davide-marino00/PBI_DOCS/refac.md

 			    RELATED(lkp_Unit[Unit])
 			)
 ```
-- **DAX Explanation (Generated):** This DAX expression is used to create a calculated column called 'MAIN_UNIT'.
+- **DAX Explanation (Generated):** This DAX expression is used to create a calculated column named 'MAIN_UNIT'.
 Here's a breakdown of what it does in simple business terms:

 1. **Check for Related Data**: The expression first checks if there is a related value in the 'lkp_Unit' table for the current row.
 Specifically, it looks for the 'Unit' field in that related table.

 2. **Handle Missing Data**: If the related 'Unit' value is blank (meaning there is no corresponding entry in the 'lkp_Unit' table), the expression will return the text "Unknown".
-This helps to identify cases where the unit information is missing.
+This is a way to handle situations where the expected data is missing, ensuring that the output is clear rather than leaving it blank.

-3. **Return the Unit Name**: If there is a valid related 'Unit' value (i.e., it is not blank), the expression will return that value.
-This means that the calculated column will show the actual unit name associated with the current row.
+3. **Return the Unit Name**: If there is a valid related 'Unit' value, the expression will return that value.
+This means that for rows where the data is available, it will show the actual unit name from the 'lkp_Unit' table.

-In summary, this DAX expression effectively populates the 'MAIN_UNIT' column with either the name of the unit from the related table or "Unknown" if no unit information is available.
-This ensures that users can easily see which units are associated with each record, while also clearly indicating when that information is missing.
+In summary, this DAX expression effectively ensures that every row in the 'MAIN_UNIT' column will either display the corresponding unit name from the related table or indicate "Unknown" if no unit is found.
+This helps maintain clarity in reporting and analysis by avoiding blank entries.

 **`YearWeek`** (`string`)

-- **Description:** The 'YearWeek' column represents the year and week number in a string format, used to identify and categorize timesheet entries by their corresponding week of the year in the 'vw_missing_timesheet' table.
+- **Description:** The 'YearWeek' column represents the year and week number in a string format, facilitating the identification of specific time periods for tracking missing timesheet entries.
 - **DAX Expression:**
 ```dax
 YEAR([ContractEndDate]) & "-" &
 			FORMAT(WEEKNUM([ContractEndDate]), "00")
 ```
-- **DAX Explanation (Generated):** This DAX expression creates a new calculated column called 'YearWeek' that combines the year and the week number of a specific date, which in this case is the 'ContractEndDate'.
+- **DAX Explanation (Generated):** This DAX expression creates a new calculated column called 'YearWeek' that combines the year and the week number of a date from the 'ContractEndDate' field.

 Here's a breakdown of what it does:

 1. **YEAR([ContractEndDate])**: This part extracts the year from the 'ContractEndDate'.
-For example, if the date is December 15, 2023, this would return "2023".
+For example, if the date is December 15, 2023, this will return "2023".

 2. **WEEKNUM([ContractEndDate])**: This function calculates the week number of the year for the 'ContractEndDate'.
-For instance, if the date is in the 50th week of the year, this would return "50".
+For instance, if the date is December 15, 2023, it might return "50" because December 15 falls in the 50th week of the year.

 3. **FORMAT(..., "00")**: This ensures that the week number is always displayed as two digits.
 So, if the week number is 5, it will be formatted as "05".

 4. **Concatenation (&)**: The expression combines the year and the formatted week number into a single string, separated by a hyphen.
-So, if the year is 2023 and the week number is 05, the final result would be "2023-05".
+For example, if the year is 2023 and the week number is 50, the final result will be "2023-50".

-In summary, this DAX expression effectively creates a unique identifier for each week of the year based on the 'ContractEndDate', formatted as "YYYY-WW".
-This can be useful for reporting or analyzing data on a weekly basis.
+In summary, this DAX expression generates a string that represents the year and week number of the 'ContractEndDate', formatted as "YYYY-WW".
+This can be useful for reporting or analysis purposes, allowing users to easily identify and group data by year and week.

 ##### Measures